Statistical laws and linguistics differ in naturalistic video and fictional conversations: Methodology

 \subsubsection{\candor\ corpus}

 \candor\ data were collected in 2020~\cite{reece2023candor}.
 The corpus contains $1,456$ unique participants.
-All participants were adults of ages 18 to 66, and some participants completed more than one conversation (see Appendix~\ref{sec:appendix.descrip} for more details).
-Demographic data by participant included age, sex, race, education, and employment status.
-We remove one conversation because the raw data showed it was shortened because of technical difficulties.
-The final count of unique participants is $1,455$ ($1,431$ with demographic data).
+All participants were adults of ages 18 to 66, and some participants completed more than one conversation.
+We remove one conversation as it was shortened because of technical difficulties.
+The final count of unique participants is $1,455$.
 The conversation data contains $1,655$ English language conversations, $315,938$ conversation turns (utterances), and $9.2$M word tokens.

 The conversation data exists pre-parsed into utterances using four different turn segmentation models: Audiophile, Cliffhanger, Backbiter~\cite{reece2023candor}, and NaturalTurn~\cite{cooney2024naturalturn}.
 The choice of turn segmentation model will change the number of utterances, pauses, gaps, and counts of other between-turn variables.
 This project uses the NaturalTurn model which joins a speaker's intended utterances while preserving a listener's parallel speech as separate utterances, resulting in fewer utterances than prior segmentation models applied to \candor.